 Milk and dairy can be an easy way of adding valuable protein to older people's diets - milk on cereal at breakfast, for example, or in a drink before bed.
 A pot of yogurt or a piece of cheese can make a quick, tasty protein-rich snack

-- Milk and dairy foods are good calcium–providers for helping to maintain bones
+Milk and dairy foods are also good calcium–providers for helping to maintain bones

-- Foods from the dairy group contain other important nutrients for older people too – for example, yogurt and milk have riboflavin (also known as vitamin B2), which contributes to the normal functioning of the nervous system, and vitamin B12 for normal red blood cell formation and the immune system.
+Along with calcium and protein, foods from the milk and dairy group contain other important nutrients for older people – for example, yogurt and milk have riboflavin (also known as vitamin B2), which contributes to the normal functioning of the nervous system, and vitamin B12 for normal red blood cell formation and the immune system.